tytydraco/yessleep/out/My_brother_was_murdered_when_I_was_nine_years_old_So_HOW_is_he_sitting_on_my_bed.md

 Jem.

-Eighteen year old Jem, who died when I was eight years old, sitting cross-legged on my sheets.
+Eighteen year old Jem, who died when I was nine years old, sitting cross-legged on my sheets.

 Positioned like a doll, his hands were in his lap.
 His hair had been combed, and he had a full face of make-up.